 - Engage in truth in advertising and marketing.

-- Agree to not bad mouth competition and agree not to file unfounded ethics complaints.
+- Agree to not "bad mouth" competition, and agree to not file unfounded ethics complaints.

-At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.
+At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Realtor® and a Broker-Associate at Lyon Real Estate in Sacramento, California.